cisocrgroup/IMPACTGT/README.md

+# IMPACTGT
-# Scripts for IMPACT ground-truth generation
+Scripts for IMPACT ground-truth generation.

 ## Setup
 Install `go`, make sure that you have both python2 and python3